xarmison/proj_mnist/README.md

 clf.fit(x_train, y_train)
 ```

-In order to follow the performance of machine learning experiments, the project marked certains stage outputs of the data pipeline as metrics.
+In order to follow the performance of machine learning experiments, the project marked certain stage outputs of the data pipeline as metrics.
 The metrics adopted here are: accuracy, f1, precision, recall.
 The results for the trained model are shown bellow.

 |              | Precision | Recall | F1-Score | Samples |
 |:------------:|:---------:|:------:|:--------:|:-------:|